ACE-IoT-Solutions/grasshopper/README.md

      volttron-ctl config store grasshopper config <path to config file>
      ```
    - Once the agent is installed and running, it should automatically check the network once a day (by default).
    - Another option is to run the same installation from the volttron env.
 Once activated, run the following to install the same agent.
 If --force option is added, the agent will be overwritten.
 However, ttl files and compare files will remain persistent and will not be removed during this process.
+Example:
      ```bash
-     vctl install <path to grasshopper/Grasshopper files> --vip-identity grasshopper --tag gh
+     vctl install <path to grasshopper/Grasshopper files> --vip-identity grasshopper --tag gh --force
      ```

 ---